Requesting Adjudication Records

 Fort George G. Meade, MD 20755-5615

-E-mail Advisement: You may submit your request and identity source documents as scanned attachments to an email.
+E-mail Advisement: You may submit your request as a scanned attachment to an email.
 Prior to sending, please ensure the security of your e-mail system is adequate for transmitting sensitive, personally identifiable information (e.g., full name, social security number, date of birth, etc.).

 The DCSA 335 Freedom of Information / Privacy Act Records Request for Adjudication Records form is specific to DCSA.
 Although use of this form is not mandatory, we encourage you to utilize it when making a request.
 Providing all the information requested on the form will help complete your request in a timely manner and ensure that it is not returned for additional information.
 If you choose to submit a written request, it must include the following information: